-Set Output Delay Constraint dialog box
+Set Output Delay Constraint dialog box Select Source or Destination Pins for Constraint dialog box

 SmartTime Timing Analyzer

 Components of the SmartTime Timing Analyzer

 Use the SmartTime Timing Analyzer to visualize and identify timing issues in your design for the selected scenario.
 In this view, you can evaluate how far you are from meeting your timing requirements, create custom sets to track, set timing exceptions to obtain timing closure, and cross-probe paths with other tools.